 Method 1: Backup Files in Safe Mode via Command Prompt in Windows 10

-To learn how to backup files in safe mode on Windows, you first need to boot your system in it.
+To learn how to backup files in safe mode Windows 11/10, you first need to boot your system in it.
 Later, you can enter the relevant command to maintain a dedicated backup to the desired location.
 You can easily backup files in safe mode by following these steps:

 Step 1: Boot your Windows System in Safe Mode